 Before Laparoscopic Gastric Bypass Surgery

 Dr. David Kim believes in educating all of his patients on all four options for bariatric surgery so that they can choose the procedure that best meets their needs.
-During the consultation at our practice, you will get to hear from Dr. Kim or Dr. Holden as well as from past bariatric surgery patients.
+During the consultation at our practice, you will get to hear from one of our surgeons, as well as from past bariatric surgery patients.

 There are many benefits and a few risks that are associated with laparoscopic gastric bypass surgery.
-Dr. Kim or Dr. Holden and their staff will make sure that you are aware of these details before you proceed with treatment.
+Dr. Kim, Dr. Holden, Dr. Manuel Castro, Dr. Hien Le and their staff will make sure that you are aware of these details before you proceed with treatment.

 Once you decide that laparoscopic gastric bypass surgery is right for you, the next step is to attend our Bariatric University Seminar.
 During this program, additional information will be provided to help you prepare for your procedure.
 Dr. Kim has an excellent staff of dieticians, experienced nurses, psychologists, and insurance experts to help guide you through the process.